 My Favorite Travel Photos from Kerala

-Yes, I brought home TONS of spices and I don’t think I’ll ever run out anytime soon.
-I got a little cray, can you blame me!?
+Yes, I brought home TONS of spices, and I don’t think I’ll ever run out anytime soon.
+I got a little crazy, can you blame me!?

 I personally enjoyed Mohiniyattam’s performance more as the lady was so graciously dancing around the stage with eyes full of emotions and expressive gestures.

-As a reader, you have to know me and the most important thing you must learn is that I love and enjoy the pleasure of being lazy.
-Hiking is far, far down in my list before visiting Kerala and boy, did I sweat on this hike!
+As a reader, you have to know me, and the most important thing you must learn is that I love and enjoy the pleasure of being lazy. hiking is far, far down on my list before visiting Kerala and boy, did I sweat on this hike!

-I am the least active person you’ll ever meet and during one of our expeditions around Kerala, we stayed in a camp base in Munnar up high in the mountains for one night.
-I was thrilled for sure but the next day we had to hike the Phantom, it is pretty high by the way, and I thought at one point that the hike will take the last breath out of me.
+I am the least active person you’ll ever meet, and during one of our expeditions around Kerala, we stayed in a camp based in Munnar up high in the mountains for one night.
+I was thrilled for sure, but the next day, we had to hike the Phantom.
+It is pretty high, by the way, and I thought at one point that the hike would take the last breath out of me.

 I survived, of course!
-Thanks to Kalypso Adventures indeed for opening a new door for me, I’m now looking forward to actually burning calories by sweating preferably with a nice view just like what we saw while on top of the Phantom.
-Other than that, I’ll pass and binge watch How I Met Your Mother on Netflix.
+Thanks to Kalypso Adventures indeed for opening a new door for me, I’m now looking forward to actually burning calories by sweating, preferably with a nice view, just like what we saw while on top of the Phantom.
+Other than that, I’ll pass, and binge watches How I Met Your Mother on Netflix.

-If you’re not aware, India is one of the world’s leading tea exporters and drinkers so it is indeed an important staple in every local’s household, it is part of India’s culture.
-We did drink tons of chai’s while we were in Kerala and I enjoyed every sip of it!
+If you’re not aware, India is one of the world’s leading tea exporters and drinkers, so it is indeed an important staple in every local household, it is part of India’s culture.
+We did drink tons of chai while we were in Kerala, and I enjoyed every sip of it!

-Naturally Kerala Blog Express will take us to see a tea plantation, I just did not realize it will be this beautiful.
-On our hike back to the base camp in Munnar, the train takes you across this beautiful view and I can’t help but feel lucky to see such amazing view.
+Naturally, Kerala Blog Express will take us to see a tea plantation, and I just did not realize it will be this beautiful.
+On our hike back to the base camp in Munnar, the train takes you across this beautiful view, and I can’t help but feel lucky to see such an amazing view.
 Don’t you agree?
-All the sweats and short of breaths was all worth it in the end!
+All the sweats and short of breaths were all worth it in the end!

 Just because why not.